ishitavohra3110/Comicurity/Report.md

 These comics are purely fictional.
 Unless otherwise indicated, all the names, characters, businesses, places, events and incidents in these comics are either the product of our imagination or used in a fictitious manner.
 Any resemblance to actual persons, living or dead, or actual events is purely coincidental.

 ## Website Link:
-The Comics are hosted as Flipbooks at <a href="https://anuragsahu.github.io/Pdf_flipbook.demo.github.io/index.html"> Comicurity </a>.
+The Comics are hosted at <a href="https://anuragsahu.github.io/Pdf_flipbook.demo.github.io/index.html"> Comicurity </a>.

 ## Project Link:
 <a href="https://github.com/ishitavohra3110/Comicurity"> Github Link </a>